 The Bose Wave 3 Music System embraces a simple design identical to earlier Bose Wave audio systems.
 It, however, lacks buttons and instead uses a control by touch panel.
 The buttons are invisible and located at the top of the product.
 The device measures 18.8 by 12.5 by 6.5 inches and weighs about 11 pounds.
 The sleek design is further complemented with a polished Graphite grey color.
 Unfortunately, Bose did not produce other color options for customers to choose from.
 The front facing has a wide LCD display which displays the channel and time.
 On either side of the LCD display is a speaker.
 Each of these two speakers houses a fully functional folded waveguide panel for clarity.

-Personally, I thought that Bose would be a little bit reluctant to include sophisticated technology in their subsequent radio models.
+Connectivity and Input: Personally, I thought that Bose would be a little bit reluctant to include sophisticated technology in their subsequent radio models.
 Of course, they would opt do this as a way of maintaining their antique trademark, but they have done the exact opposite.
-The Bose Wave 3 Music System includes Bluetooth technology that allows you to play music from you iPhone, Computer, Android Phone or Tablet, wirelessly.
+The Bose Wave 3 Music System includes Bluetooth technology also.
+That allows the user to play music from you iPhone, Computer, Android Phone or Tablet, wirelessly.
 In addition, the Wave 3 comes with a 3.5 mm AUX input port from where you can connect your portable player or phone to play music with the product.

 Bose also included an alarm clock in the Bose Wave 3 Music System.
 You can, therefore, let your Wave 3 wake you up in the morning.
 The loudspeakers will come in handy in making enough noise to wake you up.
 You also get a remote control for changing channels, muting and tweaking the volume levels.
 The Power cord is long enough and measures about 2.4 meters.
 This means that you can actually place it at any strategic point reasonably far from the power socket.

-The Bose Wave 3 Music System is generally easy to use, judging from the fact that it has a well-marked touch sensitive control panel.
-If you are having problems using the system, in the box you will find a manual and a demonstration CD that can help you understand how to set up the product.
+Ease of use: The Bose Wave 3 Music System is generally easy to use, judging from the fact that it has a well-marked touch sensitive control panel.
+If you are having problems using the system, in the box you will find a manual and a demonstration CD.
+That can help you understand how to set up the product.

 |Product Dimensions||18.8 x 12.5 x 6.5 inches|